B-Yond

 That’s where 5G labs come into play.
 A 5G lab is a controlled environment that replicates a real-world 5G network.
 It's equipped with the necessary tools, technologies, and infrastructure to simulate 5G network operations, including network slicing.

-In this sandbox environment, telecom engineers can experiment with various configurations, test new features, and stress-test network capabilities to predict and ensure network performance when the technology transitions into the live network.
+In this sandbox environment, telecom engineers can experiment with various configurations, test new features, and stress-test network capabilities to detect and ensure network performance when the technology transitions into the live network.

 Benefits of Testing and Developing Network Slices in a Controlled Lab Environment